NewsdayTV’s Joye Brown moderates the debate between GOP incumbent Nicholas LaLota and Democratic challenger John Avlon at NewsdayTV studios.

 LaLota repeatedly said he would not support a national abortion ban and consistently has called the matter a "state issue," noting he does not oppose abortions in the first trimester.
 Avlon equated that stance with support for a ban on abortions after 12 weeks.

-LaLota voted in favor of a January 2023 bill that would require health care professionals to deliver lifesaving care to a fetus that survives an abortion.
+LaLota voted in favor of a January 2023 bill that would require health care professionals to deliver life-saving care to a fetus that survives an abortion.
 LaLota did not directly answer when asked if he would support national restrictions on abortions in the second and third trimesters.

 "I don’t want the federal government involved in this topic more than it already is," he told Newsday while knocking on doors in Elwood on a recent Saturday.
 "If anybody's got an opinion on abortion, they should make sure they advocate that opinion toward their state lawmakers, who are in control of policy here in New York on abortion."

-Both agree on raising the $10,000 cap on the state and local tax deduction (SALT) and say their party is best positioned to do it.
+Both agree on raising the $10,000 cap on the state and local tax (SALT) deduction and say their party is best positioned to do it.
 Republican and Democratic-controlled Congresses have failed to lift the cap since it passed in 2017.

 Avlon and LaLota agree the federal government should limit illegal immigration, but differ on how.

-LaLota, during a Newsday TV debate that aired earlier this week, said Congress should reinstate Trump-era border policies like "Remain in Mexico" for those seeking asylum.
+LaLota, during a Newsday TV debate that aired last week, said Congress should reinstate Trump-era border policies like "Remain in Mexico" for those seeking asylum.
 He also highlighted a bill passed by the Republican-controlled House in May 2023 that would direct the U.S. Department of Homeland Security to resume the construction of a wall along the southern border.

 Avlon called legal migration the country’s "greatest renewable resource" during the debate and criticized LaLota for balking at a bipartisan bill that would have boosted the number of U.S. Customs & Border Protection personnel and directed $1.4 billion in aid to cities that are assisting migrants.